tomchaplin/tomchaplin.github.io/_portfolio_entries/2018-10-04-Control-Systems-in-Kerbal-Space-Program.md

 featured_img: /assets/portfolio/2018-10-04-Control-Systems-in-Kerbal-Space-Program/jeb.jpg
 display_latex: true
 ---
 Drone and quadcopter usage is at an all time high with no indication of slowing down, but controlling them isn't exactly plain sailing.
 In a theoretical setting, applying equal power to each motor should cause the vessel to rise straight up.
 In practice, with inevitable discrpencies in design and manufacture, producing such a perfectly symmetric system is impossible.
 So the question arises, how can we vary the speeds of each motor to stabilise and control the aircraft?
-Such questions are normally answered in an environment such as MATLAB with Simulink but the video game Kerbal Space Program and addon KRPC provide a fun sandbox in which to experiment.
+Such questions are normally answered in an environment such as MATLAB with Simulink but the video game Kerbal Space Program and addon kRPC provide a fun sandbox in which to experiment.
 <!--more-->

 ### The setup